josephwecker/prim/notes.md

 ### Scratch

+A kind of grep that instead of just -A/B/C for context lines, actually shows language-context- like module/function/relevant-path-forks (if-statements) etc.
+== tiny-context

+project
+  |- subdir
+     |- source file
+        |- [class]
+           |- function/method/module
+              |- local variables (?)
+                 |- code-path branch

+Another thing- kind of a mini-find-results for the word under the character- but more informative:
+ - "blah" is:
+   - local variable name in such-and-such file
+   - name of a struct defined here...
+   - global variable in this other ...
+(can at least be minimally based on the syntax-match and maybe even a quick syntax-most-likely (using markov chains...))

+It would be awesome to either find or create a real gdb plugin- one that uses `sign` etc. (clewn)

+It would also be awesome to either find or create a real unit-testing plugin- including continuous integration.

 Need to "quick-view" another tab while in insert mode- and remain in insert mode- just a quick glance- with most recent quick-glance tab remembered for even quicker glances- for when referencing a big source file a bunch.

+With tag search-results, not possibly kind of a connection-graph preview
+available: for example, if a variable is selected, show it's type, but also information on other files that have used that type, examples of other variables, etc., as well as other examples of variables w/ the same name...

 Fill quickfix or location buffer with all instances of a tag in project so they can all be renamed etc.